chericito/mobohubb-docs/docs/FEATURES/forms-and-checklist-mobile.md

 **In this guide you'll learn**

 * How forms differ from checklists and how each is used
-* What field types are available in Table 1
+* What field types are available.
 * How to fill out, submit, or save a form as a draft
 * How to return to and complete a draft at a later time